MickyHCorbett/MorfLess/package/installation.md

          Default: morfless-mydomain
          Description: The prefix for the functions associated with this instance of MorfLess.
 Use dashes.

-Change the _mydomain_ and _MyDomain_ elements match what you want your website or web development site to be called.
-A bucket will be created that hosts the static website with the following address:
+Change the _mydomain_ and _MyDomain_ elements to match the bucket names you set up.

-        mydomain.com.s3-website.<aws-region>.amazonaws.com

 The file can be run from the CloudFormation GUI or by using the following AWS CLI command: